rufinto/Machine-Learning-Pipo-Challenge/README.md

 # Machine-Learning-Pipo-Challenge

-you can clone the projet and add the dataset (folder: cells images) that you can dowload with the link below.
+you can clone the projet with the link: https://github.com/rufinto/Machine-Learning-Pipo-Challenge.git then add the dataset (folder: cells images) that you can dowload with the link below.

 Download the dataset at: https://drive.google.com/file/d/1T8UU_AwaoMJOKdLgPWlGjii8Nci54vNP/view?usp=sharing it's a link to my google drive with the complete projet (include files present in this repository).
 So unzip the file and add the folder cells images.